ScriptersCF/speedtest-node/README.md

 # speedtest-node v2
-A simple, easy to use SpeedTest program with additional logging primarily developed by `aisoposJS` and `tipakA`.
+A simple, easy to use SpeedTest program with additional logging primarily developed by `a1sop0s` and `tipakA`.
 Based on NodeJS

 ## What's new?
 - More download files, time for more accurate results.
 Entirely automated!!